D3R50N/mongo-realtime/README.md

 ### Server internal events

-The server emit internal events that can be listened inside the backend code using `server.on('MY_INTERNAL_EVENT', handler)`.\
+The server emit internal events that can be listened inside the backend code using `server.on('MY_INTERNAL_EVENT', handler)`.
+Registring the same event will override the previous handler.\
 `MY_INTERNAL_EVENT` follows these patterns:

 - `db:OPERATION_TYPE` : For any operation type on any collection